tfxl/github.io/README.md

  https://tfxl.github.io
 <br>

-The purpose of this website is to communicate coding ability and design capabilites to a prospective employer, and also offer an insight into potential work output.
+The purpose of this website is to communicate coding ability and design capabilities to a prospective employer, and also offer an insight into potential work output.
 It will help to demonstrate an awareness of function and features, including creating a visual impact.

 This website can also provide some insight into the type of person I am, through photos and text.
 It may assist building an overall picture of skills and what is important in my life.